davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 8. Go into your Azure Cosmos DB account and select `Data Explorer`
 9. Select the `refresh` button next to Collections if you don't see the tailwind collection
-10. Select the `tailwind` database.
+10. Select the `tailwind` database
 11. Expand the `tailwind` node, expand the `inventory` node, and select `Documents`
 12. You should see the inventory item documents are now in Cosmos DB